08 May Knowledge serendipity in crisis response

 Knowledge is the key to solving problems and coping with challenges in the workplace.
 The number 1 challenge worldwide is the current Corona outbreak leading to Covid-19 disease.

-First reports of the outbreak came from the Chinese city of Wuhan in December 2019.
-In the Netherlands, the RIVM (National Institute for Public Health and the Environment) is the primary Government agency investigating, researching and advising on the disease and control interventions.
+The first reports of the outbreak came from the Chinese city of Wuhan in December 2019.
+In the Netherlands, the RIVM (National Institute for Public Health and the Environment) is the primary Government agency investigating, researching, and advising on disease and control interventions.
 The Chinese authorities shared a lot of their findings and early results with the other authorities in the world.
-Nevertheless a lot of the local reports in and around Wuhan are not yet translated.
+Nevertheless, a lot of the local reports in and around Wuhan are not yet translated.

 The RIVM reported two serendipitous sources of crucial information: a Japanese post-doc who knew a Chinese researcher in the US who translated some of the early outbreak reports and put them in a comprehensive spreadsheet.

 The second serendipitous source is a Chinese intern from Wuhan who was able to scan, assess and translate sources that were not available in English yet.
 “There still is a lot of untranslated data in China.
 The intern already uncovered a lot for us.”